 Oneok Inc. (OKE) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the natural gas company had gained 3.88% over the past month.
-This has lagged the Oils-Energy sector's gain of 5.66% and the S&P 500's gain of 6.07% in that time.
+Coming into today, shares of the natural gas company had gained 8.4% in the past month.
+In that same time, the Oils-Energy sector gained 4.88%, while the S&P 500 gained 7.88%.

-Wall Street will be looking for positivity from Oneok Inc. as it approaches its next earnings report date.
-This is expected to be May 3, 2022.
-On that day, Oneok Inc. is projected to report earnings of $0.89 per share, which would represent year-over-year growth of 3.49%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.73 billion, up 79.5% from the year-ago period.
+Investors will be hoping for strength from Oneok Inc. as it approaches its next earnings release, which is expected to be May 3, 2022.
+The company is expected to report EPS of $0.89, up 3.49% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $5.73 billion, up 79.5% from the year-ago period.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.26% higher.
-Oneok Inc. is holding a Zacks Rank of #2 (Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.26% higher.
+Oneok Inc. is currently sporting a Zacks Rank of #2 (Buy).

-Digging into valuation, Oneok Inc. currently has a Forward P/E ratio of 18.76.
-For comparison, its industry has an average Forward P/E of 11.28, which means Oneok Inc. is trading at a premium to the group.
+Looking at its valuation, Oneok Inc. is holding a Forward P/E ratio of 18.87.
+This valuation marks a premium compared to its industry's average Forward P/E of 11.33.

-We can also see that OKE currently has a PEG ratio of 2.22.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Oil and Gas - Production Pipeline - MLB was holding an average PEG ratio of 3.33 at yesterday's closing price.
+It is also worth noting that OKE currently has a PEG ratio of 2.24.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Oil and Gas - Production Pipeline - MLB was holding an average PEG ratio of 3.31 at yesterday's closing price.

 Click to get this free report